-Cell Phone Privacy and Warrant Requirements
+Cellphone Privacy and Warrant Requirements

 Fourth Amendment Basics

-Cell Phone Privacy and the Third Party Doctrine
+Cellphone Privacy and the Third-Party Doctrine

 "This approach is ill suited to the digital age, in which people reveal a great deal of information about themselves to third parties in the course of carrying out mundane tasks."

-Carpenter v.
-United States: Warrant Requirements for Cell Phone Data
+Warrant Requirements for Cellphone Data

-- Second, a cell phone logs a cell-site record [CSLI data] by dint of its operation, without any affirmative act on the user's part beyond powering up.
+First, cellphones and the services they provide are "such a pervasive and insistent part of daily life" that carrying one is indispensable to participation in modern society.
+Second, a cellphone logs a cell-site record [CSLI data] by dint of its operation, without any affirmative act on the user's part beyond powering up.

-Concerned About Cell Phone Privacy?
+Concerned About Cellphone Privacy?
 Contact an Attorney